karanpratapsingh/Proximity/README.md

 Recently I was getting a lot into System Design and scalability stuff so I thought about implementing the classic "Instagram Clone" template but then immediately thought about the chat app I wanted to do so why not combine it and make it functional?

-Hence, I decided to design and implement Proximity an open source social media as a hobby project in my free time
+Hence, I decided to design and implement Proximity an open-source social media as a hobby project in my free time

-I decided to open source it because new comers to React Native might find it helpful
+I decided to open source it because newcomers to React Native might find it helpful

 PS.
 UI is Heavily inspired by Instagram as I'm not a designer 🤪, The code is not perfect but I'm still improving it 😄